KaiPereira/school-gun-detection/README.md

 ## Features I would love to add

-No everything I said here was implemented in the 10 hours given, some things I'd like to implement are:
+Not everything I said here was implemented in the 10 hours given, some things I'd like to implement are:

 - Gunshot audio ml detection
 - Better dashboard